How the Croatian alphabet

 Are there documents that Vekaric' and Kapetanic' have not found?
 Undoubtedly.
 No one could ever claim to have found everything in that huge paper warehouse called the Dubrovnik Archive (in fact, some things found there were lost, and then refound -- but that's another story).
 But I'll bet they have found a good 95% of what's important to genealogists.

-I should mention that Dr. Vekaric' is primarily a demographer (he's head of the Croatian Academy of Science and Arts in Dubrovnik).
-He has the integrity of a good scientist.
+I should mention that Dr. Vekaric' (now deceased) was primarily a demographer (he was head of the Croatian Academy of Science and Arts in Dubrovnik).
+He had the integrity of a good scientist.
 You will find very few mistakes or incorrect claims in his work.
-He is a native of the Peljes"ac Peninsula (just NW of Dubrovnik) and has authored books on the surnames of that region.
+He was a native of the Peljes"ac Peninsula (just NW of Dubrovnik) and authored books on the surnames of that region.

 Mr. Kapetanic' has a true love for the history of his beloved Konavle.
 There's hardly a stone there he hasn't turned over, both literally and figuratively (and God knows there are many of both types).
 A family tree from him would be a true labor of love.